Mcilhaggis/3D-scene-viewer/README.md

 ```
 webpack --watch
 ```

-##Wants:
+open in a live server

+## Wants:
 • keyboard navigation
+• No screen reader description
+•  Clickable/keyboard controls to move and rotate object and toggle labels •The bottom of the I-Frame visible in fullscreen at 200%

+## Stretch goals
+• Having a test page for anyone to test lighting, camera position and scale
 •
 •

-##Stretch goals
-• Clickable/keyboard controls to move and rotate object
-•
-•
-•

-##Concerns to tackle from Sketchfab integration:
+## Concerns to tackle from Sketchfab integration:
 • No movement of object with keyboard when in orbit mode, and limited movement in first-person mode
-• Tab focus only visible on top left two elements
-• Tab interactivity is spotty, and only works for some buttons.
-It’s hard to tell which without a visual indication, and the functionality seems to be spotty, as I’m not getting the same results as just clicking on the buttons
-• No screen reader description (known)
-•The bottom of the I-Frame is cut off when viewed in fullscreen at 200%

-##Features
+## Features
 • Import data (images and controls) from json files